pitastrudl/wekanwiki/ppc.md

 ## About MongoDB for OpenPower

-- Official MongoDB binaries for OpenPower are available as MongoDB Enterprise subscription.
+- Official MongoDB binaries for OpenPower are available as part of MongoDB Enterprise subscription.
 - There is no Community version of MongoDB binaries for OpenPower available, like there is for other CPUs like x64/arm64/s390x.
 - xet7 did not yet get MongoDB successfully built from source for OpenPower.
 - There are some unofficial MongoDB Docker images by random people, but they could be old versions of MongoDB, and there is no guarantee they don't have any malicious code.